jag-eagle-technology/GaLOPDevTutorial/step4.md

 1. Open ArcGIS Pro and select start without a template
 2. In the catalog pane project tab, right click styles and select new style
 3. name the style
-4. in the top ribbon seelct styes and then new item -> point symbol
+4. in the top ribbon select styles and then new item -> point symbol
 5. Select the point symbol in the center catalog pane and then select properties
 6. Go to the symbol layers and then under form browse for your svg file
 7. Adjust the size and color of your symbol, then apply